sveltia/sveltia-cms/README.md

   - The new `keyvalue` widget allows users to add arbitrary key-value string pairs to a field[^123].
   - The implementation is compatible with [Static CMS](https://staticjscms.netlify.app/docs/widget-keyvalue), but we provide a more intuitive UI.
 You can press Enter to move focus or add a new row while editing, and the preview is displayed in a clean table.
 - UUID
-  - In addition to [generating UUIDs for entry slugs](#using-a-random-id-for-an-entry-slug), Sveltia CMS also supports the proposed `uuid` widget with the following properties[^12]:
+  - In addition to [generating UUIDs for entry slugs](#using-a-random-id-for-an-entry-slug), Sveltia CMS supports the proposed `uuid` widget with the following properties[^12]:
     - `prefix`: A string to be prepended to the value.
 Default: an empty string.
     - `use_b32_encoding`: Whether to encode the value with Base32.
 Default: `false`.
     - `read_only`: Whether to make the field read-only.
 Default: `true`.